mvds314/regspline/README.md

 # Regression splines

-This module includes two spline implementations suitable for regression: linear splines using a hinge function basis, and natural cubic splines.
+This module includes two spline implementations splines suitable for regression: linear splines using a hinge function basis, and natural cubic splines.

 ```python
 import numpy as np